Giskard-AI/giskard/docs/integrations/huggingface/QATestset.md

 ## Authenticate with Hugging Face

-Set your Hugging Face authentication token (`HF_TOKEN`) to enable access to your account.
+To enable access to your account, set your Hugging Face authentication token (`HF_TOKEN`).
 You can generate your token from your [Hugging Face account settings](https://huggingface.co/settings/tokens).

 ## Push Your Dataset to the Hub